 To become a member a student must have a minimum GPA of 2.5.
 That GPA must be maintained in order to remain a member in good standing.
 Usually, each individual chapter has an elected official who is responsible for keeping track of members and their academic performance.
 Furthermore, many fraternities and sororities have educational programs such as tutoring and study sessions which can assist the entire chapter in excelling academically.
-Since obtaining a degree is the main reason for attending college, make sure your student realizes that they must keep up their grades if they want to participate in a Greek organization.
+Since obtaining a degree is the main reason for attending college, make sure your student realizes that they must keep up their grades if they want to participate in a FSL organization.

 Last, because the fraternity houses are not owned by the College and are situated alongside the residents of the Borough of New Wilmington, all brothers are expected to be good citizens in the community.
 They are held to the same standards as their neighbors and are subject to the laws and regulations established by the Borough and State of Pennsylvania.
 Fraternities are well aware of the Borough’s Disorderly House Ordinance.
 This particular set of regulations establishes very clear lines of expectations and the resultant sanctions if and when a fraternity is in violation of the ordinance.